irisfield/algorithm-analysis/README.md

 Analysis of the trends in the time performance of bubble, insertion and selection sort algorithms with different ordered data.

 # Data
 The tests were performed on my local computer and the results were written to a csv formatted file.
+The data does not need cleaning.

 The data consists of the following columns:
 - `SortType` - The sorting algorithm type: bubble sort, selection sort, insertion sort.